aunz/bikeshare/README.md

 | A -> B | 690 | 151 | 13 | 27 |
 | B -> A | 510 | 136 | 16 | 23 |

-A t-test indicates that the duration and velocity from A -> B are significantly different from B -> A. Maybe there are terrestrial differences (slope)?
+Statistical test indicate that the duration and velocity from A -> B are significantly different from B -> A, with t.test p-value < 10<sup>-9</sup>, Wilcoxon p-value < 10<sup>-10</sup> and permutation test p-value = 0 (10000 trials).
+Maybe there are terrestrial differences (slope), wind direction?

 ### Distance
 The two furthest stations are: Bloor St W / Dundas St W and Danforth Ave / Barrington Ave: 13 Km.
 No trip was registered on this route *YET* 😎.